AI4OPT/OPFGenerator/docs/src/opf/socwr.md

 ## Mathematical formulation

-The SOC-OPF formulation in OPFGenerator is the Jabr relaxation of AC-OPF.
+The SOC-OPF formulation in PGLearn is the Jabr relaxation of AC-OPF.
 The formulation is obtained through the change of variable
 ```math
 \begin{align*}